ChemCryst/crystals/newdocs/interface/menus.rst

 * From Other Programs
   |br|\
   Open the general input dialogue.
-The User must select the desired file
+The user must select the desired file.

 .. _input an existing Cameron.l5 file: